Professional Bull Riders: Team Series

-Debuting in 2022, the PBR Team Series features eight teams of bull riders competing against each other.
-In its inaugural season, there were two pre-season events.
-They were then followed by ten regular season events, including eight of them taking place in each respective team’s hometowns, as well as two “neutral site” events.
-The season culminates with a championship event at T-Mobile Arena in Las Vegas, Nevada.
+Debuting in 2022, the PBR Team Series features teams of bull riders representing different regions of the United States competing against each other.
+There were eight founding teams during the first two seasons.
+Each team has seven protected roster riders and can have a maximum of five reserve roster riders in cases of riders on the protected roster getting injured during the season.
+There are regular-season events taking place in each respective team's hometowns, as well as two "neutral site" events.
+The season culminates with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
 The PBR Team Series runs from the summer to autumn of every year.
+In its inaugural year, there were two preseason events in Bismarck, North Dakota, and Mill Spring, North Carolina.
+In 2023, Camping World became the tour's title sponsor.
+In 2024, two new teams were added.